billburn/assembly/README.md

 # Assembly
-This is my repository for assembly code, shellcode, and development of x86 tools
+This is my repository for assembly, shellcode, and development of x86 tools

 ### File Descriptors
 * fd 0 => stdin